Counting Drinfeld modules with prescribed local conditions: Abstract

 \section{Abstract}

-We give asymptotics for the number of Drinfeld $\F_q[T]$-modules over $\F_q(T)$ of a given height, which satisfy prescribed sets of local conditions.
-This is done by relating our problem to a problem about counting points on weighted projective spaces.
-Our results for counting points of bounded height on weighted projective spaces over global function fields may be of independent interest.
+We give asymptotics for the number of isomorphism classes of Drinfeld $\F_q[T]$-modules over $\F_q(T)$ of a given height, which satisfy prescribed sets of local conditions.
+This is done by relating our problem to a problem about counting points on weighted projective stacks.
+Our results for counting points of bounded height on weighted projective stacks over global function fields may be of independent interest.